bilgino/angularforddd/README.md

 An important aspect in Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
 Ideally, the domain layer is self-contained and focused on abstracting the business domain.
-Very often frontend applications evaluate business rules that will immediately be reflected in the presentation layer - especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of composite business rules.
-A domain layer in the frontend sounds like a good idea.
+Very often frontend applications evaluate business rules that will immediately be reflected in the presentation layer - especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of composite business rules, a domain layer in the frontend sounds like a good idea.
 A domain layer helps us to prevent domain logic from scattering everywhere.
 In addition, we don't want to command against the server upon every user input.

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
 However, layered architecture